 They sprout well between 70 and 80 degrees F (21-27°C) during the day, and above 65°F (18°C) at night.
 I have no experience germinating them outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

 The seeds will sprout at different times, usually starting around 3-4 months and continuing for a few months.
-After they sprout, continue keeping the soil surface moist (but not soggy) the first month.
+Continue keeping the soil surface moist for 1 month after they sprout.

-Lighting -- Give them bright light, but protect young seedlings from sun the first 2 months.
+Lighting -- Give them bright light once they sprout, but protect young seedlings from sun the first 2 months.
 Older plants grow well in bright shade, dappled sunlight, or morning sun.
 Shade from strong afternoon sun.

-Fertilizing -- The first 8 weeks, feed every 7 days with a small amount of dilute liquid fertilizer (1/8 strength).
+Fertilizing -- The first 3 months, feed every 7 days with a small amount of dilute liquid fertilizer (1/8 strength).
 Hydroponic fertilizer is ideal for small seedlings, because it is easily absorbed and contains all essential nutrients.
-After 8 weeks, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
+After 3 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
 Or continue feeding weekly with liquid fertilizer at 1/8 strength.
-The plants enjoy ample fertilizing while they are actively growing.
+The plants enjoy ample feeding while they are actively growing.

 Transplanting -- When your plants are about 2 inches tall (5 cm), gently transfer them to larger pots.
 Avoid letting the soil ball break apart when repotting, which can damage the roots.